grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 var sum = addition.Of(3, 5);
 ```

-This kind of duplication is different from the previous one in that it can be removed using parameters (this applies not only to input parameters of a method, but basically anything we have access to prior to triggering specified behavior -- constructor parameters, fields etc. in contrast to result which we normally don't know until we invoke the behavior).
+This kind of duplication is different from the previous one in that it can be removed using parameters (this applies not only to input parameters of a method but to anything we have access to before triggering specified behavior -- constructor parameters, fields, etc. in contrast to result which we normally don't know until we invoke the behavior).
 The duplication of number 3 can be eliminated by changing the production code to use the value passed from the Statement.
 So this:

 ```csharp
 public class Addition